Installing testing on a laptop

 First questions

 The very first thing you are asked to select is the language you want to use for the installation process (which will subsequently be set as default language for the installed system): choose English, if you share my preferences.
 After that, you have to choose your country, so that the correct timezone will be set: select other, then Europe, and Italy (or otherwise, if you live elsewhere...).
 On next screen, choose the locale: select "en_US.UTF-8".
-Then choose the keymap to use: select "Italian", if you have an Italian keyboard.
+Then choose the keymap to use: select "American English", since the chosen keyboard has a US layout.

 At that point the installer warns that multiple network interfaces were found in the system and asks the user to choose the primary interface.
-One is the Broadcom Corporation NetLink BCM57785 Gigabit Ethernet PCIe, the other one is the Atheros Communications Inc. AR9485 Wireless Network Adapter: choose the Ethernet one as primary interface.
+One is an unknown Ethernet interface and the other one is the Intel Corporation CNVi Wi-Fi (wireless): choose the Ethernet one as primary interface.
 The installer then proceeds to configure the network through DHCP.
 If you have a DHCP server on your LAN (as in my case), it succeeds and no further configuration is needed.

 Now, use your creativity and choose a hostname for your box!
 You have to enter one in the next screen.
 Hereinafter, I'll refer to the chosen hostname as $HOSTNAME.
 Then, you have to enter the domain name: leave the field blank, if you have no established domain name for your LAN.